VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **In the past 60 years, the groundhog has only predicted the weather correctly 28% of the time.
-The rushing back and forth from burrows is believed to indicate sexual activity, not shadow seeking**
+- ⚡ Daily fun fact: **When a women is pregnant, her senses are all heightened**

 <h3 align="left">Connect with me:</h3>
 <p align="left">